The Return of Doctor Mabuse: Release

 The Return of Dr. Mabuse was distributed in West Germany by Constantin Film 13 October 1961.
 In 1962, it was released in Italy as F.B.I. contro Dr. Mabuse on 3 May and France on 10 June as Le retour du Docteur Mabuse.

 Reception

-From contemporary reviews, an anonymous reviewer in the Monthly Film Bulletin was excited to welcome "just about any comeback by the greatest metaphysical villain of them all", but the reviewer wrote that the film was "boringly photographed and atrociously dubbed low budget vehicle [...] is a sad showcase for the Doctor's talents".
+From contemporary reviews, an anonymous reviewer in the Monthly Film Bulletin was excited to welcome "just about any comeback by the greatest metaphysical villain of them all", but the reviewer wrote that the film was a "boringly photographed and atrociously dubbed low budget vehicle [...] is a sad showcase for the Doctor's talents."